 Additionally, the issue of exclusivity comes into play when the provision of certain services is restricted to a particular content provider.
 For example, if media rights are exclusively owned in one country by only one content provider, then this provider is the only one that can decide how this content is going to reach national consumers.
-In this case, the provider may choose to sell its content to the widest audience possible (in the case of an ECS provider being the rights holder, it can decide to make its content available to all consumers regardless of their ECS provider21), or it may choose to restrict the access to customers that are also contracting other services (in the case of an ECS provider being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content available only to its broadband service customers).
+In this case, the provider may choose to sell its content to the widest audience possible (in the case of an ECS provider being the rights holder, it can decide to make its content available to all consumers regardless of their ECS provider22), or it may choose to restrict the access to customers that are also contracting other services (in the case of an ECS provider being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make its content being the rights holder, it can decide to make the access to customers that are also contracting other services (in the case of an ECS provider being the rights holder, it can decide to make its content available only to its broadband service customers).